 USM’s Office of Residential Life offers a variety of housing options to students who wish to live on campus.
 Housing options include traditional residence hall rooms and suite style options as well as various living and learning communities.
 As with all communal living, all housing options at USM involve students sharing living space, bathrooms and other common areas with their peers.
 The Office of Residential Life strives to create a vibrant community and provide housing that fosters and supports students’ academic, social and personal goals and well-being.

 Students requesting housing accommodations are required to apply for accommodations through the Disability Services Center.
 Student must download and complete a Housing Accommodations Request Form.
-Completed forms can be returned by email to firstname.lastname@example.org or by fax (207) 780-4403.
+Completed forms can be returned by email or by fax at (207) 780-4403.
 Students must also submit documentation from a licensed health care professional verifying the student's disability and substantiating the need for accommodation.
 In lieu of medical records, licensed health care providers can also submit the Housing Accommodations Functional Limitations Form.
-Completed forms can be returned by email to email@example.com or by fax (207) 780-4403.
+Completed forms can be returned by email or by fax (207) 780-4403.
 If you have additional questions, please review our Housing Accommodations Policy.

 To be eligible for accommodations, your disability must significantly restrict your access to and your participation in the residential community.
 Submission of a request does not guarantee approval of accommodations.
 Examples of housing accommodations may include modifying rooms to accommodate students with physical access needs, installing visual alarms in residential rooms for students who are deaf or hard of hearing, assigning a student a room with close proximity to the restroom for medical reasons, or assigning a single room to accommodate adaptive technology equipment.
 Because of numerous sites on campus that provide reduced distraction study space, housing accommodations are generally not provided for academic related needs.
 The Disability Services Center (DSC) strongly encourages students whose attendance at the university depends on the availability of on campus housing to apply far in advance of the published deadlines.